 The latency introduced by the REaP workflow can thus result in segments close to the live edge not being available in time.

-If we want to avoid patching Period timing and/or media segment timing information, an easy way to correct timing for MPEG-DASH is to signal STS in @availabilityStartTime.
+To avoid patching Period timing and/or media segment timing information, an easy way to correct timing for MPEG-DASH is to signal STS in @availabilityStartTime.

-In m65234 we show a live demo illustrating the concept with multiple encoders/packagers used for pseudo watermarking.
-Two encoders push to two origin/packagers, the output tracks of the distribution encoders use reap timing (epoch relative timing).
+In m65234 a live demo illustrating the concept with multiple encoders/packagers used for pseudo watermarking was shown.
+Two encoders push to two origin/packagers, the output tracks of the distribution encoders use REaP timing (epoch relative timing).
 To account for the system latency in the workflow the packager sets the @availabilityStartTime "1970-01-01T00:00:10Z" to enable the 10 second shift to account for the latency introduced in the REaP workflow.

 1.3 Proposed changes to REaP Text to implement this improvement